odino/odino.github.com/source/_posts/2012-07-15-what-is-agile.markdown

 Now ask IT guys if they would like to work the agile way: 80% of them will just tell you "of course" (at least in europe).
-Now ask IT guys how many of them work in a company which truly promotes agile deveopment, following **both processes and values**: 15% of them will get back to you with a positive answer.
+Now ask IT guys how many of them work in a company which truly promotes agile development, following **both processes and values**: 15% of them will get back to you with a positive answer.